mtone/JsonLogic.Net/README.md

 ## Dependencies

-JsonLogic.Net has a hard dependency on [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/).
-It is a common library for json handling and very easy to use.
+~~JsonLogic.Net has a hard dependency on [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/).
+It is a common library for json handling and very easy to use.~~

+This fork uses SimpleJson embedded source (MIT).

 ## Usage